fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

     openssl x509 -req -in server.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out server.crt -days 1024 -sha256
     ```

     Remember you can store new keys in `vars` file in the located at : `/digital-apigee-riglet/ec2/vars`.
-If you enable TLS protection for gateway APIGee won't be able to establish that channel.
-To TSL thrust protocol has defined in APIGee Reverse Proxy.
+If you enable custom TLS protection for gateway, APIGee Proxy won't be able to establish any connection on that channel.
+No TSL thrust protocol has defined in APIGee Reverse Proxy feature.

 0. Execute Terraform (parameters from `input` will be passed to TF)
   `ansible-playbook -i ./inventory/localhost -e @vars -e @inputs -e @private ../tf_run.yml`